This PDF is the current document as it appeared on Public Inspection on 02/18/2014 at 08:45 am.

 National Endowment for the Humanities.

 The National Endowment for the Humanities (NEH) is unilaterally rescinding its joint Freedom of Information Act (FOIA) regulations with the National Endowment for the Arts (NEA) and the Institute of Museum and Library Services (IMLS), and issuing its own FOIA regulations.
-The new regulations provide the NEH's proposed procedures for disclosure of its records, as required by the FOIA, 5 U.S.C.
+This final rule provides the NEH's procedures for disclosure of its records, as required by the FOIA, 5 U.S.C.
 552, as amended.
-These regulations also provide the proposed procedures for disclosing records of the Federal Council on the Arts and the Humanities (FCAH), an agency for which NEH provides legal counsel.
+These regulations also provide the procedures for disclosing records of the Federal Council on the Arts and the Humanities (FCAH), an agency for which NEH provides legal counsel.

 FOR FURTHER INFORMATION CONTACT:

 The NEH along with the NEA, the IMLS, and the FCAH make up the National Foundation on the Arts and Humanities (Foundation).
 The Foundation was established by the National Foundation on the Arts and Humanities Act of 1965, 20 U.S.C.
 951 et seq.
-The NEH along with the NEA and the IMLS last issued joint FOIA regulations, 45 CFR part 1100, on December 21, 1987.
-Each agency has now decided to issue its own separate FOIA regulations.
+The NEH along Start Printed Page 9414with the NEA and the former Institute of Museum Services (now, the IMLS) last issued joint FOIA regulations, 45 CFR part 1100, on December 21, 1987.
+Each agency has decided to issue its own separate FOIA regulations.
 The NEH's regulations incorporate changes brought by the amendments to the FOIA under the OPEN Government Act of 2007, Public Law 110-175, 121 Stat.
 2524.
 These regulations also include changes to the NEH's fee schedule for processing FOIA requests, provide procedures under which the agency will process requests for the NEH Office of the Inspector General records, and reflect developments in FOIA case law.

 E.O.
 12866, Regulatory Review

-The NEH has determined that the proposed rule is not a “significant regulatory action” under Executive Order 12866 and therefore is not subject to Office of Management and Budget (OMB) Review.
+This rule is not a “significant regulatory action” under Executive Order 12866 and therefore is not subject to Office of Management and Budget (OMB) review.